 Our mission is to provide unique, pleasurable products that people enjoy using to increase consistent consumer uptake.
 Our unique, pleasure-oriented innovations may soon reshape the future landscape of the old rolled condom industry on a global scale.

 Rolled condoms were first introduced around 1902, just a year before the Wright Brothers' first successful flight at Kitty Hawk, NC.
-Airplane technology has since advanced us to landing on the moon and Mars while the rolled condom has essentially remained the same.
+Aviation technology has advanced us to landing on the moon and Mars while the rolled condom has essentially remained the same despite a long history of consumer complaints and dissatisfaction.

-Today, over 100 years later, our condom technology has advanced with radically re-designed ideas, new materials, and significant functional changes for the 21st century.
-ORIGAMI's patented condom innovations began US clinical research with funding from the National Institutes of Allergies and Infectious Disease, and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Today, over 100 years later, condom technology has advanced with our radically re-designed ideas, new materials, and significant functional changes for the 21st century.
+ORIGAMI's patented condom innovations began US clinical research in 2006 and a product launch as a new brand is expected in 2015.

 The Bill & Melinda Gates Foundation recognizes that solving our greatest global health issues is a long-term effort.
 Through Grand Challenges in Global Health, the Foundation is committed to seeking out and rewarding not only established researchers in science and technology, but also young investigators, entrepreneurs and innovators to help expand the pipeline of ideas to fight diseases that claim millions of lives each year.
 Additional grants are being awarded through Grand Challenges in Global Health and new challenges are being defined.